naver/bergen/README.md

 # BERGEN Library
-We present a library to benchmark RAG systems, focusing on question-answering (QA).
+We present BERGEN (BEnchmarking Retrieval-augmented GENeration), a library to benchmark RAG systems, focusing on question-answering (QA).
 Inconsistent benchmarking poses a major challenge in comparing approaches and understanding the impact of each component in a RAG pipeline.
 BERGEN was designed to ease the reproducibility and integration of new datasets and models thanks to HuggingFace.